shohel-blip/animation-in-text./README.md

 # animation-in-text.
-#heading this is just simple idea of text animation.next you use your website.
+## this is just simple idea of text animation.next you use your website.